 Caitlin is a conductor, singer and teacher based in West Yorkshire.
 She gained her degree in Music and Spanish at the University of Leeds, where she specialised in vocal performance and teaching, and was awarded First Class Hons.
-With a background as a classically trained soprano, she also has a keen interest in jazz, opera, gospel, world music and early music.
+With a background as a classically trained soprano, she also has a keen interest in gospel, jazz, world music, early music and musicals.

 Caitlin’s jazz band, Midnight Garden, play regularly at events around the UK.
 She has also embarked on an original musical project, the Caitlin Mayall Trio, who gave their debut performances at festivals in summer 2017 and are currently in the process of recording their first album, ‘The Sounds and the Circles’.
 She has sung as a soprano in numerous choral ensembles, including the Ebor Singers, Leeds University Chamber Choir and the Hallé Youth Choir and as a soloist for Latin American bands Agua Pasa, Tarantismo and Los Camaradas.